- Access the Veterinary Services Program for farmers

 - is free for farmers to enrol; and

-- has limited funds and these are allocated on a first-come, first-serve basis each fiscal year.
+- has limited funds and these are allocated on a 1st-come, 1st-served basis each fiscal year.

-If you enrolled your farm in the program you will be automatically renewed.
+If you enrolled your farm in the program you'll be automatically renewed.

 Eligible veterinary service fees include:

 - professional services or farm call fees for emergencies or individual animal care;

 - phone consultations;

 - herd or flock health visits to address general health concerns and management plans; and

 Eligible livestock species are: